golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 ### Agreement

-Once all the conditions are agreed the requestor will create an `agreement` and will send it to the Provider.
+Once all the conditions are agreed upon, the requestor will create an `agreement` and send it to the Provider.
 The `agreement` is a set of eventually agreed conditions that will define the engagement between the requestor and a provider.

 ```bash